aptoma/silex-bootstrap/README.md

 This repo is complemented by [aptoma/silex-extras](https://github.com/aptoma/silex-extras), which contains various helpers, base classes and services.
 The idea is that you will never need to do a rebase of Silex Bootstrap, as all significant updates will be handled by Silex Extras, which you can simply update through Composer.
+In fact, you should delete the `.git` directory after downloading the project.

 To start a new project, run:

-    $ git clone git@github.com:aptoma/silex-bootstrap.git <target>
-    $ cd <target>
-    $ rm -rf .git
+    $ composer create-project aptoma/silex-bootstrap <target-dir>

+To get started, you probably want to have a look at `app/app.php` to see the config bootstrap, and then have a look `app/routing.php`, `src/App/Controller/DefaultController.php` and `src/App/views` for some basic actions.

 This repo contains a few example files and comments like this one, that should obviously not remain within the project.

-By design, this bootstrap should include more than you are likely to need, as it's easier to delete stuff, than to add.

-If you find yourself changing a lot of stuff, ask why you do those changes, and if maybe not they should be part of the default setup of this repo.
-No projects are equal, so some variance in how to do stuff is of course expected.

-To get started, you probably want to have a look at `app/app.php` to see the config bootstrap, and then have a look `app/routing.php`, `src/App/Controller/DefaultController.php` and `src/App/views` for some basic actions.

-When ready, delete everything in this section, and upgrade the following sections according to your project.
+When ready, delete everything in this section, and update the following sections according to your project.

-TODO:

-- Set up default deployment routines (using Capistrano)
-- Provide a better starting point for JS/CSS
-- Provide cache headers management for assets
-- Iterate

 Project Name
 ============